zkmkarlsruhe/ofxTensorFlow2/README.md

   * If needed, change the path for your system, ie. `/usr/local` to `/usr/opt` etc
 3. If using the OF ProjectGenerator, (re)regenerate project files for projects using the addon

+### Windows

+In order to use the helper scripts, it is recommended to install the Msys2 distribution which provides both a Unix command shell and MinGW.
+Download the Msys2 "x86_64" 64 bit installer from: http://www.msys2.org/

+In a Msys2 command shell, the `scripts/download_tensorflow.sh` and `scripts/example_models.sh` can be invoked.

+#### CUDA

+_The following steps were provided by Jonathan Frank Spring 2022 and were tested with Visual Studio 2022, CUDA 11.7, cuDNN 8.4.1.50, and libtensorflow 2.8.0.
+Help us expand this section as the main devs use Linux and macOS._

+For best performance, it is suggested to install Nvidia CUDA for hardware acceleration.

+1. Download and install Nvidia CUDA (non-server) https://developer.nvidia.com/cuda-downloads
+2. Download and install Nvidia cuDNN (CUDA Deep Neural Network), requires dev program membership https://developer.nvidia.com/cudnn
+3. Add the following to `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v##.#\bin`
+  * The contents of `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDNN\v#.#.#.#\bin`
+  * `zlibwapi.dll` downloaded from http://www.winimage.com/zLibDll/zlib123dllx64.zip
+4. Install libtensorflow2 _with **GPU** acceleration_ using either manually or via the `scripts/download_tensorflow.sh`

 Running the Example Projects
 ----------------------------